Amiodarone and ACLS

 300mg IV/IO push → (if no conversion) 150 mg IV/IO push → (after conversion) Infusion #1 360 mg IV over 6 hours (1mg/min) → Infusion #2 540 mg IV over 18 hours (0.5mg/min)

-For tachyarrhythmias other than life threatening, expert consultation should be considered before use.
+For tachyarrhythmias that are not life-threatening, consider expert consultation before use.

 For Tachycardia other than pulseless VT/VF, Amiodarone dosing is as follows: (see above note)